Shritej24c/CNN_practice/README.md

 # Image Classifier using CNN
-DL model have been implemented using Keras.
+Implementation of a DL model using Keras.